rehierl/node-tree-outliner/3-basic-design/3-2-0-sectioning-nodes.md

 `<type-2> A </type-2> B C`

-Here, node `B` will be the 1st and `C` the 2nd node of the declared section.
+Here, node `B` is the 1st and `C` the 2nd node of the declared section.
 Because of that, node `A` can be understood to represent data that can be used to initialize the declared section:

 ```
 // while exiting "type-2"